SimMarkt/RL_PtG/README.md

 # RL_PtG

-Deep Reinforcement Learning for dynamic Real-time optimization of Power-to-Gas (PtG) dispatch with respect to Day-ahead electricity, natural gas, and emission allowances market data.
+Deep Reinforcement Learning (RL) for dynamic Real-time optimization of Power-to-Gas (PtG) dispatch with respect to Day-ahead electricity, natural gas, and emission allowances market data.
 The PtG process comprises a proton exchange membrane electrolyzer (PEMEL) and a chemical methanation unit.

 ---